Foreign languages are statutory at Key Stage 2

 Write phrases from memory, and adapt these to create new sentences, expressing their ideas clearly

-At Lunsford Primary School we teach French using a scheme called ‘Tout le Monde‘ which enables all key stage 2 pupils to access the above requirements through interactive stories, songs and games.
-Children receive on average 30-40 minutes of French teaching each week by the class teacher or French co-ordinator, depending on year group.
-There are built-in pupil self assessment sheets within the different modules of ‘Tout le Monde’ and we are soon to trial a simple summative teacher assessment programme.
+At Lunsford Primary School we teach French using a variety of resources such as Purple Mash (our computing software has a French Focus) which enables all key stage 2 pupils to access the above requirements through interactive stories, songs and games.
+Children receive on average 30-40 minutes of French teaching each week by the class teacher or The MFL co-ordinator, depending on year group.
+There are built-in pupil self assessment sheets within the different modules of ‘Purple Mash and we are soon to trial a simple summative teacher assessment programme.